Sark during the German occupation of the Channel Islands: 1941

-The soldiers were regularly rotated and additional soldiers arrived bringing the total to 200 including a more high handed group of bureaucrats, issuing orders that were often restrictive and illogical, such as limiting fishing times without paying attention to tide tables, resulting in a fall in the fish catch.
+The soldiers were regularly rotated and additional soldiers arrived bringing the total to 200, including a group of high-handed bureaucrats.
+They issued orders that were both restrictive and illogical, such as limiting fishing times without consulting tide tables.
+The resulting was an appreciable fall in the fish catch.
 Later in the year they altered course and began listening to advice from Sibyl Hathaway before issuing even more orders, making restrictions milder in Sark than elsewhere.

 Islanders found they could sometimes prevail in arguments with Germans over placement of barbed wire and machine gun positions, German soldiers fearing that Sibyl Hathaway might appeal to her “friend,” the commandant Colonel Rudolf Graf von Schmettow.

 The first Red Cross messages arrived on 16 February 1941.
 A July message informed Sibyl Hathaway that her son had been killed in a bombing raid in Liverpool.

 Shortages in shops became very noticeable and everyone concentrated on producing food.
 Islanders went hungry and began losing weight.

 The year progressed with a fair amount of fraternisation, evenings in pubs and dances with local girls created a relaxed atmosphere.
 The Germans would play soccer against a Sark team.
 Sark was still open to tourists, be it now limited to just Guernsey holidaymakers.
 Identity cards were introduced in July.

 The Channel Island “purchasing commission” based in Granville acquired what goods they could for Sark, based on their urgent shopping lists of essential supplies, what was available in France and the amount of cash they had been given.

 German antisemitic orders only applied to one person on Sark, the Czech Jewish Annie Wranowsky.
 She became the German language teacher on Sark, avoided deportation, and continued with her job.

 The Germans imported a few motor vehicles as well as draught horses as they began work on fortifying the island.
 Minefields were gradually established on beaches and cliff paths.
 Germans ordered anyone with a horse and cart to help transport military goods around the island.
 Brecqhou had been evacuated.
 A number of houses were demolished, or as they were of wooden construction, taken down and moved elsewhere.